 Undergraduate and Graduate financial aid recipients who officially or unofficially withdraw from the University may be required to repay all or a portion of the grants and loans based on the date of withdrawal or last date of attendance at an academically related activity as documented by University records, depending on whichever date more accurately reflects the student’s ceased attendance.

-The amount of federal aid that you must repay is determined by the Federal Formula for Return of Title IV funds (Section 484B of the Higher Education Act)- the full text is available at the following website address: http://www.ed.gov/policy/highered/leg/hea98/sec485.html.
-This law also specifies the order in which funds are to be returned to the financial aid programs from which they were awarded, starting with loan programs.
+The amount of federal aid that you must repay is determined by the Federal Formula for Return of Title IV funds (Section 484B of the Higher Education Act).
+This law also specifies the order in which funds are to be returned to the financial aid programs from which they were offered, starting with loan programs.